Mueller Report Proves Donald Trump’s Declining ‘Mental Capacity’ Is ‘An Emergency,’ Psychiatrist Group Warns

-While most of the debate around Russia investigation Special Counsel Robert Mueller’s report on his findings has centered around Mueller’s evidence of possible collusion between Donald Trump and Russia, as well as the possibility that Trump criminally obstructed justice as Inquisitr reported, a group of psychiatrists has looked at the Mueller report through a different lens.
+While most of the debate around special counsel Robert Mueller’s report on his findings has centered around Mueller’s claimed evidence of possible collusion between Donald Trump and Russia — as well as the possibility that Trump obstructed justice, as The Inquisitr reported — a group of psychiatrists has looked at the Mueller report through a different lens.

-The mental health professionals, led by Yale Medical School professor Bandy X. Lee, say that their close reading of the Mueller Report provides new evidence that Trump’s “mental capacity” is in continuing decline.
-In their own report posted online at the Dangerous Case site, the psychiatrists ask, in the report’s subtitle, “If One is Too Incompetent to Commit a Crime, Despite Trying Hard, Is One Competent to be President?”
+The mental health professionals, led by Yale Medical School professor Bandy X. Lee, say that their close reading of the Mueller report provides new evidence that Trump’s “mental capacity” is in continuing decline.
+In their own report — one posted online at Dangerous Case — the psychiatrists ask, in the report’s subtitle, “If One is Too Incompetent to Commit a Crime, Despite Trying Hard, Is One Competent to be President?”

 Lee and the other psychiatrists previously authored the book The Dangerous Case of Donald Trump, in which 37 mental health experts provide independent assessments of Trump’s psychological well-being, or lack thereof.